 If you are not satisfied with the results after pre-treating, washing, and drying your shoes, consider investing in a commercial solution.
 There are many enzyme cleaners available on the market that are designed to break down cat urine so it no longer emits an odor.

 Just because your cat pees on your favorite pair of shoes does not mean those shoes must go into the trash.
-Try the steps outlined here, and there is a good chance that you will be wearing your shoes as if they were new again sometime in the near future.
+Try the steps outlined here, and there is a good chance that you will be wearing your shoes as if they were new again sometime soon.

 - 10 Best Cat Urine & Odor Removers (Enzyme Cleaners) – Reviews & Top Picks